-I'm a journalist living in Nelson, New Zealand.
+I'm a freelance journalist living in Nelson, New Zealand.

 Here are some photos I've taken, including reporting from Antarctica, the Vancouver Winter Olympics, Uluru, and Asia.

 I run Featured, a collection of great New Zealand non-fiction.
-Send me your favourite stories!
+Send us your favourite stories!

 I'm writing a book on the history of the Nelson Tasman Hospice.
 Give these good people some money.

-I took part in a five-part series of interviews with young(ish) feature writers for The Pantograph Punch, which I really enjoyed reading - check them all out.
+I took part in a five-part series of interviews with young(ish) feature writers for The Pantograph Punch, and really liked what my colleagues had to say about the craft, the despair, and the moments of sublime - check them all out.

-I spent six months researching media representations of Antarctica and presented the results at Antarctica New Zealand's annual conference.
-Let me know if you'd like to hear more about that.
+I spent six months investigating media representations of Antarctica and presented the results at Antarctica New Zealand's annual conference.
+Let me know if you'd like to hear more about that research.